 That said, if you can meet the minimum-spending requirements for both cards’ bonuses and the annual fees are within your budget, you might want to apply for both of them while these offers last.
 That way, you can rack up tens of thousands of points with both programs and have even more choices when it comes time to redeem them.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.
-This article was originally published September 22, 2020, and was updated in March 2021.
+This article was originally published September 22, 2020, and was updated in March 2021 and August 2021.